kmarekspartz/kyle.marek-spartz.org/about.md

 Enabled customers to segment and engage citizens based on activity and outcomes using a streaming data architecture.
 Increased subscriber import reliability and performance to reach over 100 million subscribers.
-Prototyped account health monitoring system to classify clients.
+Prototyped account monitoring to classify client health.

 **[Celador](http://www.celador.mn), 2013-Present**